nereusx/dotfiles/README.md

 * ban ip addresses through iptables, there is a filter based on country of the IP, but you can add more easily.

+* document templates for LaTeX, XeLaTeX, BSD or Linux man page, etc (dotfiles/doc-templates)

-* several patches for each distro
+* several patches for each distro (dotfiles/dist subdirectory)

 **Note**
 * You may need [fzy](https://github.com/jhawthorn/fzy) or [pick](https://github.com/mptre/pick)